Zander Mausolff, Bachelor's in Physics '15

 How did the physics major help prepare you for grad school?

-Physics deals with such abstract and challenging topics, which makes you accustomed to being confused.
+Physics deals with such abstract and challenging topics, making you accustomed to being confused.
 Given that research at the graduate level is tremendously frustrating and confusing, majoring in physics gives you the ability to persevere even when you might feel like you do not know what is going on.
 It gives you the grit and confidence to learn any topic you’re interested in.

 Majoring in physics also gives you a taste of so many topics in science and engineering that it makes mapping your skill set to different research areas easier.
-Regarding the program at USF specifically, the professors were willing to give so much time and support that it made the move to graduate school feasible.
+Regarding the program at USF specifically, the professors were willing to give so much time and support that it made the move to graduate feasible.

 Why did you want to major in physics?